jdeurt/rewrk/readme.md

 #### Arguments

--   `dynamicImport` - A dynamic import of the worker module.
+-   `dynamicImport` - A function that returns dynamic import of the worker module.
 The module must export at least one function.
 Non-function exports will be stripped away.
 -   `options?` - Options to pass to the worker constructor.
 By default the `type` option is set to `"module"`.

 #### Returns